-South Dakota State University requires at least 120 credits to complete a bachelor's degree.
-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-South Dakota State University does accept transfer credits.
+South Dakota State University requires a minimum of 120 credits to complete a bachelor's degree.

+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+South Dakota State University accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, South Dakota State University has a summer session, so students can earn credits during the summer.

-Around 59% of students who started college at South Dakota State University finish the requirements for graduation within six years.
+NOTE: Around 59% of students who start college at South Dakota State University finish the requirements for graduation within six years.

 South Dakota State University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 Reminder: South Dakota State University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 South Dakota State University has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement

 Students are not required to take a computer class to graduate.

 Reminder: Check with South Dakota State University directly for more information on requirements.
 Individual departments or majors may have additional required courses.